The Failure of Maritime Sanctions Enforcement against North Korea

 This article examines the ineffectiveness of current sanctions on marine traffic into the Democratic People’s Republic of Korea (DPRK) by identifying four weaknesses that allow traffic there to continue: flags of convenience, misidentification or false registration, offshore ownership, and shell-firm owners, managers, and insurers.

-2018 UPDATE: The Dutch company Raetsmarine Insurance updated the MarineTraffic database in March 2018, subsequent to the publication of this article, to reflect it insured the Kum San Bong (IMO 8810384) under the Mongolian flag and not under the DPRK flag.
+2018 UPDATE: Subsequent to the publication of this article, Raetsmarine Insurance provided evidence to the author to reflect that it insured the Kum San Bong (IMO 8810384) under the Mongolian flag, and not under the DPRK flag as was erroneously recorded in the MarineTraffic Database.
+The MarineTraffic Database has been updated accordingly.
 Raetsmarine’s policy is to prohibit the insurance of North Korean flagged vessels in order to be in compliance with the sanctions regime.

 Based on a review of automatic identification system data tracking approximately 70 vessels that entered DPRK ports between April 2016 and October 2016, current sanctions on North Korea do not impede marine traffic into the country.
 The majority of marine traffic into the DPRK during this period was from Chinese ports by vessels flagged by several countries in Africa, the Caribbean, and the DPRK.
 The registration and flagging of vessels trading with North Korea occurs via offshore firms that are based outside sanctions enforcement zones in places such as Hong Kong, the British Virgin Islands, and the Seychelles.
 Sanctions against North Korea are thus largely symbolic gestures of disapproval that do not demonstrate any capability to change the political behavior of the Kim Jong-un regime.
 For sanctions to influence the regime’s behavior, it would be necessary to pursue restrictions on the capital flows that allow marine traffic to enter the country rather than sanctioning the regime itself.